kura52/sushi-browser/README.md

 - AutoPagerize： It can automatically read ahead websites that spans several pages.
 (Chrome Extension)

 ### 11. Automation
-ith automatic operation assist functions such as iMacros and IDE, we have implemented an API compatible with Puppeteer (automation in headless Chrome) API.
+With automatic operation assist functions such as iMacros and IDE, we have implemented an API compatible with Puppeteer (automation in headless Chrome) API.

 ### 12. Other